Sophie Turner & Priyanka Chopra Sizzle In Swimwear In Scorching Hot Miami

-Hottest sister-in-laws ever?
+Hottest sisters-in-law ever?

 It’s no secret that Sophie Turner and Priyanka Chopra have become incredibly close after they both married members of the famous Jonas brothers family.
 Currently, the two ladies are in Miami where they appear to be having a blast with one another.
 Photos published by The Daily Mail show the two leading ladies strutting their stuff in the sexiest of swimsuits during their beachside getaway.

 For her part, Turner appears to be makeup-free in most of the photos, wearing nothing but a smile on her face.
 The Game of Thrones actress wears her short blonde locks up in a high bun and accessorizes the look with a chunky gold chained necklace.
-The blonde-haired beauty’s body is on full-display in the image as she dons a skimpy green bikini that features a triangle top and barely-there bottoms.
+The blonde-haired beauty’s body is on full display in the image as she dons a skimpy green bikini that features a triangle top and barely-there bottoms.
 Turner was also photographed holding up an adorable Golden Retriever pup, just one week after losing her beloved dog Waldo in a freak accident.

 Nick Jonas’ wife, Priyanka, looked just as sexy as her sister-in-law as she also appeared to go makeup-free for the outing, wearing her dark tresses in a high bun and covering the majority of her face in a pair of black, oversized sunglasses.
 The Quantico star’s stunning figure can be seen as she dons a dark purple one piece that showcases her beautiful stems and a decent amount of cleavage.